RISCV-MYTH-WORKSHOP/RISCV_CPU_DESIGN-rpjayaraman/README.md

 ```
 riscv64-unknown-elf-objdump -d <object filename>
 ```
+Below is the output of object dump captured when debugging the printf address.
 ![Obj_when_debugging_printf](https://github.com/RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-rpjayaraman/blob/master/Obj.png)

 To use SPIKE simualtor to run risc-v obj file use the below command,
 ```
 spike pk <object filename>